 In terms of physically gaining a noticeable amount of fat and/or muscle, no you will not.
 This is because the goal is to be eating at maintenance calories.
 Maintenance calories are technically the number of calories required to maintain your body weight.

-But to just answer the question by saying “no you will not gain weight,” would only be a lie.
+But to just answer the question by saying “no you will not gain weight,” would also be a lie.

 During a diet break you WILL likely gain a small amount of weight.
 But this will almost exclusively be due to glycogen and water weight.

 Glycogen is our body’s storage form of carbohydrate.
 If you have been having a reduced amount of carbohydrates while in a calorie deficit, you likely have less glycogen stored.

 By consuming more carbohydrates during a diet break, you will likely store more carbohydrate as glycogen.

 Glycogen itself has physical weight, so if you stored 100g of glycogen, that is an extra 100g of body weight.